 The Mt Batur sunrise hike is a must on any trip to Bali!
 From how much it costs to what to wear, here’s everything you need to know about the Mt Batur hike!

 There was silence.
-At 6am, that might not be much of a surprise, but considering I’d just climbed the 1,717m for the Mt Batur sunrise hike with dozens of other people, the silence was something you notice – it was a sign of respect.
+At 6am, that might not be much of a surprise, but considering I’d just done the Mt Batur sunrise hike with dozens of other people, the silence was something you notice.
+It was a sign of respect.

-Occasionally, someone would scrape their feet on the black volcanic gravel beneath them, and in the distance you could just make out panting as the next person conquered the volcano, grins permanently plastered to their faces.
+Occasionally, someone would scrape their feet on the black volcanic gravel beneath them, and in the distance you could just hear panting as the next person conquered the volcano, grins plastered to their faces.

 For everyone else, our eyes we firmly trained on the horizon.

-As each minute went by, the outline of Mt Agung and Lake Batur in front of us became clearer and clearer as the sky turned from purple to pink or gold.
+As each minute went by, the outline of Mount Agung and Lake Batur in front of us became clearer and clearer as the sky turned from purple to pink or gold.

-As far as wake up calls go, the Mt Batur sunrise hike in Indonesia was 100% worth it.
+As far as wake up calls go, climbing Mount Batur at sunrise was 100% worth it.